rindangchi/PacFood-Study-Case/README.md

 ## Objective
 - Design relational database for PacFood
-- Create dummy data to validate the database design
+- Create dummy data to validate the database design.
 To validate the database design using dummy data below actions will be performed:
   - Text search review
   - Display restaurant based on particular menus
   - Display 5 nearest retaurant based on user's location